Dr. Patrick Reynolds, M.D. Ph. D.

 - Mechanisms of drug resistance and drugs to modulate resistance in childhood and adult cancers

-- Development of novel preclinical testing models for childhood cancer drug development
+- Development of novel preclinical testing models for cancer drug development

 - Clinical trials testing novel therapeutic approaches for cancer

-Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active grant support from the National Cancer Institute (NCI), the Department of Defense, and the Cancer Prevention & Research Institute of Texas.
-His laboratory serves as the Childhood Cancer Repository, powered by Alex's Lemonade Stand Foundation.
-Dr. Reynolds is an author or co-author of more than 200 scientific papers that have garnered > 20,000 citations.
+Dr. Reynolds sponsors multiple FDA Investigational New Drug (IND) applications and has active grant support from the National Cancer Institute (NCI), the Department of Defense, and the Cancer Prevention & Research Institute of Texas, and Alex's Lemonade Stand Foundation.
+His laboratory serves as the Childhood Cancer Repository for the Children's Oncology Group, powered by Alex's Lemonade Stand Foundation.
+Dr. Reynolds is an author or co-author of more than 250 peer-reviewed scientific papers that have garnered > 30,000 citations.